 Vee Jay records released "Introducing The Beatles," twice in America.
 The first release on July 22, 1963 did not do well, as most Americans had not yet learned of The Beatles.
 Upon Capitol Records releasing "Meet The Beatles," on January 20, 1964, Beatlemania ensued, and to capitalize on this success, Vee Jay re-released the album on January 27, 1964.

 The songs on the album are as follows, listed as they appear on the album.
 If you'd like to see the lyrics and learn what the song means, please click on the accompanying link.
 Presently, only those songs that were written by The Beatles have links to the meanings and lyrics.
+Introducing The Beatles

 I Saw Her Standing There

-Anna (Go To Hm)
+Anna (Go To Him)

 Love Me Do